AlexsLemonade/scpca-docs/docs/processing_information.md

 Some cells may be labeled as "Unclassified cell" if they were not annotated with `SingleR` or `CellAssign`.
 These are cells which were not present in previous ScPCA data versions on which cell typing was initially performed, so they were not labeled.

+Additionally, annotations from `SingleR` and `CellAssign` are used to assign an ontology-aware consensus cell type label.
+The [latest common ancestor (LCA)](https://rdrr.io/bioc/ontoProc/man/findCommonAncestors.html) between the `SingleR` and `CellAssign` cell type assignments is used as the consensus cell type label if the following criteria are met, otherwise no consensus cell type is assigned:

+1. The terms share only one distinct LCA.
+The only exception to this rule is if the terms share two LCAs, one of which is `hematopoietic precursor cell`; then `hematopoietic precursor cell` is used as the consensus label.

+2. The LCA has fewer than 170 descendants, or is either `neuron` or `epithelial cell`.

+The following non-specific LCA terms are also exlucded: `bone cell`, `lining cell`, `blood cell`, `progenitor cell`, and `supporting cell`.

 Cell type annotation is not performed for cell line samples.
 For information on how to determine if a given sample was derived from a cell line, refer to section(s) describing {ref}`SingleCellExperiment file contents <sce_file_contents:singlecellexperiment sample metadata>` and/or {ref}`AnnData file contents <sce_file_contents:anndata cell metrics>`.